superstrong/yaml-io/README.md

 # YAML-io

-This Python library enables YAML anchors to be imported from external files, and re-exported for use in other files, via custom directives.
+This Python library enables YAML anchors to be imported from external files via custom directives.
+It also enables imported anchors to be re-exported, so on file can unify many imports and them export them as one source.

 This has a few benefits:

 - Re-use the same aliases in multiple files without repeating yourself
 - Use aliases without worrying about reordering your file, because the anchors are defined elsewhere